Teach English in Japan

 SCORE AN INTERVIEW: Afterwards comes the interview and if you pass, you get a letter telling where you’ll be placed… because you don’t have much say in where you’ll end up

 GET ACCEPTED: Despite the long process to get accepted, the hard work is well worth the effort.
-This is because you can earn a generous salary, subsidized accommodation and less teaching hours than average.
+This is because you can earn a generous salary, subsidized accommodation, and fewer teaching hours than average.
 But most ESL jobs give you these perks anyhow.

 On arrival, the JET Programme welcomes you with a conference in Tokyo.
 It’s a nice way to introduce yourself to a country, and help shake off the culture shock.